-Imagine a place where kids (and their families) with diverse abilities can come together and participate in meaningful play!
-The City of Richardson and Richardson East Rotary Club (RERC) have teamed up to "make it happen" by raising funds to build an inclusive playground in Richardson.
+Imagine a place where kids (and their families) with diverse abilities can come together and participate in meaningful play.
+In Richardson, that place will soon be a reality thanks to the Ann Eisemann Inclusive Playground!
 This exciting and bold venture will not only create a great place for play, but also will create understanding of how kids of varying abilities can interact and play together!